DamoM73/turtle_vid_tute/lesson_5.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A9j7N6kLL1U" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In Python we have two form of iteration.
-We have already looked at the `for` loop, and in the section we will look at the other iteration control structure, the `while` loop.
+In Python we have two forms of iteration.
+We have already looked at the for loop.
+In the section we will look at the other iteration control structure, the while loop.

-The two types of loops are used for two different types of iteration:
+The two types of loops map to two different types of iteration:

 - **definite iteration**
   - Is used when you **do know** how many times the loop will need to run.
-  - `for` loops are used for definite iteration since they loop for a set number of times.
+  - definite iteration uses `for` loops since they loop for a set number of times.
 - **indefinite iteration**
   - Is used when you **don't know** how many times the loop will need to run.
-  - `while` loops are used for indefinite iteration since they will keep looping as long as a condition is `True`
+  - indefinite iteration uses `while` loops since they will loop as long as the condition is `True`

-The best analogy for the difference between definite and indefinite loops is dealing in a game of cards:
+Card dealing is a good analogy of the definite and indefinite loops distinction:

 - Dealing for Uno:
   - How many cards does each player get?
   - The rules say seven.
-  - So we need to deal around the players seven times.
+  - So, we need to deal around the players seven times.
   - This is **definite** iteration as you know how many times you have to go around the group.
 - Dealing for Snap:
   - How many cards does each player get?
-  - Depends on how many players, you need to keep going until the whole deck is dealt.
+  - Depends on how many players, you need to keep going until you have dealt the whole deck.
   - This **indefinite** iteration as you will need to go around the group While there are still cards left in the deck.

 In summary:

-- `for` loop is count controlled - we know how many times to run it.
+- `for` loop is count controlled &rarr; we know how many times to run it.
-- `while` loop is condition controlled - we don't know how many times to run it.
+- `while` loop is condition controlled &rarr; we don't know how many times to run it.

-To understand `while` loops, let's look at a number guessing game example.
+To understand `while` loops, let's look at a number guessing game.

 ### Number guessing game